Historic Bread Making Class

 When did the Village get a bread oven?

-This special oven was constructed as part of Anson Pingree’s Eagle Scout project this year and reflects the design and craftsmanship of historic clay ovens.
-Now, we're inviting you to help christen it by baking the inaugural loaves.
+This special oven was constructed as part of Anson Pingree’s Eagle Scout project in 2025 and reflects the design and craftsmanship of historic clay ovens.

 Historic homes like Caswell House and the Log Cabin would have had outdoor spaces for cooking, chores, and other types of work.
 This bread oven is the first step in helping the Village tell part of history.